Theodore A. Christopher, MD, FACEP

 Global Health Fellowship

 "Global health is an area for study, research, and practice that places a priority on improving health and achieving equity in health for all people worldwide.
-Global health emphasises transnational health issues, determinants, and solutions; involves many disciplines within and beyond the health sciences and promotes inter- disciplinary collaboration; and is a synthesis of population- based prevention with individual-level clinical care.'
+Global health emphasizes transnational health issues, determinants, and solutions; involves many disciplines within and beyond the health sciences and promotes inter- disciplinary collaboration; and is a synthesis of population- based prevention with individual-level clinical care.'

 (Koplan, et al., 2009)